galinngeorgiev/Uniswap-V3-LP-Bot/README.md

     are in the subdir /abi.

-4. With the current parameters in global_params.py, the bot initiates 5 LP positions ~$10 each = min(MAX_NUM_TOKEN0_LP, MAX_NUM_TOKEN1_LP * ETH price)
+4. With the current parameters in global_params.py, the bot initiates NUM_LP = 5 LP positions ~$10 each = min(MAX_NUM_TOKEN0_LP, MAX_NUM_TOKEN1_LP * ETH price)
-    and liquidates them at the end of the session.
-Also, swaps back to the original amounts.
+    each with price range sum(LP_DISTANCE_TO_BOUND_PER)=0.5% wide, stacked adjacently, so that the middle LP position has the initiation (current) price at the     middle.
+The bot liquidates all of them at the end of the session or when the curent price is NUM_LP * 0.5% / 2 away from the initiation price. in the latter      case, the bot initiates NUM_LP new LP positions, as above.
+Also, the bot swaps back to the original amounts.
 A session lasts for ~ 24 hours.
     The bot has the ability to initiate/liquidate as frequently as possible.

 5. The updates of the pool price happen on every iteration, currently iteration run every 10 sec (DELAY_LOOP_SEC = 10).